 If you are into programming and want to become a programmer, you must know the basic terminologies used in computer programming.

-This article intends to familiarize you with the top programming terms that you should know before starting to learn to program.
+This article intends to familiarize you with the top programming terms you should know before learning to program.
 However, let’s first take a look at the basic definition of computer programming.

 What is Computer Programming?

 Computer programming is an approach to instructing computers to perform various tasks.
 It is a way of communicating with machines or computer systems.
 Programmers write a set of instructions or commands using a language understandable by machines or computer systems, called programming language.
 On receiving instructions, machines or computer systems perform the specified tasks.

 Top 50 Programming Terms and Definitions Every Beginner Must Know

 Here is a curated list of top programming terms that every beginner should know:

 1. Computer Program

 A computer program is a set of instructions fed to a computer to perform a specific task.
 It enables us to communicate with computers and instruct them how to behave.
 Every action taken by a computer is controlled by a computer program.
 We can store a computer program as a file on a computer’s hard drive.
 When we execute that file, the central processing unit (CPU) reads the instructions stored within the file, executes it, and the computer will perform accordingly.